 Length Boast

 Beginner to expert two or three player drill.
-Player A starts in the front hitting straight shots to the back of the court along the side wall, Player B returns these from the back playing boasts from the back quarters of the court.
+Player A starts in the front hitting straight shots to the back of the court, Player B returns these from the back playing boasts from the rear quarters of the court.

 "Always keep looking at the ball"